Except as noted with asterisks (*), the programs below are all accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Hepatopancreatobiliary International Surgery Fellowship is a one-year program offered to fully-trained surgeons from outside the United States and Canada who desire further expertise in hepatopancreatobiliary surgery.

-The Minimally Invasive Surgery Fellowship is a one-year unaccredited program offered to fully-trained and board eligible general surgeons who desire to further develop their technical skills and surgical judgement in performing a vast spectrum of gastrointestinal and abdominal wall reconstruction operations.
+The Minimally Invasive Surgery Fellowship is a one-year unaccredited program offered to fully-trained and board eligible general surgeons who desire to further develop their technical skills and surgical judgment in performing a vast spectrum of gastrointestinal and abdominal wall reconstruction operations.

 Pediatric Colorectal Surgery Fellowship Program is a one-year fellowship with a mission to teach our fellows the skills necessary to treat patients with congenital colorectal conditions such as Anorectal Malformation, Cloaca, Cloacal Exstrophy, Hirschsprung, Idiopathic Constipation, and Fecal Incontinence.